 Distributing legal entity/account holder:

+Mandate number/ account number:

-Mandate number/account number: Distribution to a natural person or a legal entity, that does not meet the requirements of Art.
+Distribution to the requirement o a natural person or a legal entity, that does not meet nts of Art.
 2 (1) b) SPG.

-The following natural person has been identified as a recipient of the distribution: Name Forename Date of birth Nationality Home address Postcode/Town State of residence •••••• requirements of Art.
-2 (1) b) SPG.
-The following natural person has been identified as a recipient of the distribu- tion: Name Forename Date of birth Nationality Home address Postcode/Town Mandate number/a account number: requirements of Art.
-2 (1) b) SPG.
-The following natural person has been identified as a recipient of the distribu- tion: Name Forename Date of birth Nationality Home address Postcode/Town ••••• tion: Name Forename Date of birth Nationality Home address Postcode/Town Forename .
-0 ural person has been identified as a recipient of the distribu- Date of birth Nationality Home address Postcode/Town Name Nationality Home address Postcode/Town Forename Home address Date of birth Postcode/Town Nationality Home address State of residence Postcode/Town State of residence
+The following nat tribution: rural person has been identified as a recipient of the dis-

+Name

+Forename

+Date of birth

+Nationality

+Home address

+Postcode/Town

+State of residence

-□ Distribution to a legal entity having exclusively charitable or non-commercial objectives as defined in Art.
-2 (1) b) SPG, that are of benefit to the community and which are verifiably exempt from income tax in their state of residence.
-The evidence is to be provided by the contracting party.
+Distribution to a legal entity having exclusively charitable or non commercial objectives as defined in Art.
+2 (1) b) SPG, that are of ben efit to the community and which are verifiably exempt from incom tax in their state of residence.
+The evidence is to be provided by th contracting party.

-The following legal entity has been identified as recipient of the distribution pursuant to Art.
+The following legation pursuant to A al entity has been identified as recipient of the distribu- Art.
 2 (1) b) SPG:

-Company name of the legal entity ••• Postcode/Town •••
+= f the legal entity

-Annex 2 amended by LGB1.
-2017 no. 215.
+Postcode/Town

 Country of domicile

 Currency and amount of the distribution:

 Year in which the distribution is made:

 Place/Date:

 For the contracting party:

+27 ( ) ( ) ( )

 Name(s) of the signatory(ies):